 Hanhi allows anyone to create peer-reviewed competitions.
 A peer-reviewed competition is similar to a hackathon or a game jam, in that teams work towards producing what the prompt wants within a set time.
 However, unlike other competitions that need judges, Hanhi competitions sort applicants based on how other applicants anonymously grade them.
 The competition creator then receives each submission listed by a percentile rank of their score, so as to maintain impartiality in grading.
-Hanhi competitions work best when many people compete, as it allows for large-scale sorting of qualitative data such resumes and new ideas.
+Hanhi competitions work best when many people compete, as it allows for large-scale sorting of qualitative data such as resumes and new ideas.

 The First Step: The Competition Title and Rules